Timendus/chipception/README.md

-# 8ception
+# Chipception

-Because CHIP-8 interpreters have been written in *every* programming language.
-Except for CHIP-8 💡😄
+Because CHIP-8 interpreters have been written in *every* programming language, except in CHIP-8 itself.
+Until now! 😄

 ## TODO list